solana-foundation/solana-improvement-documents/proposals/0176-static-syscalls.md

 calls and its immediate field must only be interpreted as a relative address to jump from the program counter.

-### Change of opcode for the exit instruction
+### New return instruction

-The opcode `0x9D` must represent the exit instruction, while the old opcode `0x95` must now be assigned to the new syscall instruction.
+The opcode `0x9D` must represent the return instruction, which supersedes the `exit` instruction.
+The opcode (opcode `0x95`), previously assigned to the `exit` instruction, must now be interpreted as the new syscall instruction.

+The verifier must detect an SBPF V1 program containing the `0x9D` opcode and throw a `VerifierError::UnknowOpCode`.
+Likewise, if, by any means, a V1 program reaches the execution stage containing the `0x9D` opcode, an `EbpfError::UnsupportedInstruction` must be raised.

 ## Alternatives Considered